comscope/ComDMFT/README.md

    -Minor differences from the 2021 Official Release, which was a few weeks earlier.
 New tutorials are added.

 ## 2021.
 2. 26, available on the 2021OfficialRelease branch
-   - Updated interface to Flapwmbpt.
-Now Comsuite requires single input file for FlapwMBPT, Comsuite, and its postprocess.
+   - Updated interface to the LQSGW code.
+Now Comsuite requires single input file for the LQSGW code, Comsuite, and its postprocess.
    - Now Comsuite provides an option to calculate quasiparticle bandstructures within LDA+DMFT as well as LQSGW+DMFT.
    - Now Comsuite provides options to choose "s"- or "p"-type corrlated orbitals.